Alberta Record

 · Order in Council / AER Jurisdiction Amendment Regulation · in-force

-This Order in Council makes the Specified Enactments (Jurisdiction) Amendment Regulation, modifying the Alberta Energy Regulator's authority over forfeited security and debt recovery for conservation and reclamation, and extending a key da…
+This Order in Council enacts the Specified Enactments (Jurisdiction) Amendment Regulation, which modifies the Alberta Energy Regulator's authority regarding forfeited security and debt recovery for conservation and reclamation, and extends

 What changed

-• Specifies that the Alberta Energy Regulator (AER) shall use security forfeited under subsection (1) to carry out conservation and reclamation activities on specified land.
+• Amends section 19(7)(c) of the Specified Enactments (Jurisdiction) Regulation (AR 201/2013) to specify that the Alberta Energy Regulator (AER) must use forfeited security for conservation and reclamation activities on specified land.

 • Clarifies that operators remain liable to the AER for any conservation and reclamation costs exceeding the forfeited security, recoverable as a debt due to the AER.